robrogers3/vue-single-select/README.md

 ```
 <vue-single-select
-        :placeholder="myPlaceholder"
-        label="reply"      //a reply only has a reply
-        v-model="reply"   //you want to select a reply
-        :options="replies" //out of all these reply
-        max-height="1000px" //I like a long dropdowns
-        :classes="{input: 'form-control', wrapper:'form-group', icon: 'icon'}" //you like bootstrap!
+        id="selected-reply"
+        name="a_reply"
+        label="reply"
+        v-model="reply"
+        :options="replies"
+        you-like-huge-dropdowns="1000px is long!"
+        max-height="1000px"
+        you-love-bootstrap="yes!!"
+        :classes="{
+                    input: 'form-control',
+                    wrapper: 'form-group',
+                    icon: 'glyphicon'
+        }"
 ></vue-single-select>
 ```

-Then all you need to do is provide a class definition like so:
+Then all you need to do is provide some class definitions like so:

 ```
 .form-control {
     color: pink;
     width: 10000px;
     _go: nuts;
 }
-.icon {
+.glyphicon {
     display:none;
 }
-.wrapper {
+.form-group {
     background-color: pink;
 }
 ```